-A watch face runs continuously, so it must use power efficiently.
+A Wear OS watch face runs continuously, so it must use power efficiently.

-Additionally, the performance of the watch face should be optimized.
+Optimize the performance of the watch face as much as possible.
 Services must not perform unnecessary computations.
 Watch faces with animations must run smoothly while accommodating notifications and system indicators.

-This section contains best practices for improving efficiency during periods when a watch face is inactive.
+This section contains best practices for improving efficiency.

 Dark colors conserve the battery of a watch.
 The following are recommendations for setting the watch face background, to optimize the watch face's battery use: